August 20, 2017: This post is currently up-to-date.

 2. the order in which the light novels came out

 The second alternative is a bit trickier, mostly because all the light novels have not been adapted yet.
-The first two novels, Bakemonogatari volumes 1 and 2, were adapted into Bakemonogatari anime five years ago, but the third novel, Kizumonogatari, has been postponed quite a number of times – on AniDB it boasts the development hell tag, which denotes “anime, the production or release of which has been pushed back, stalled or cancelled one or more times from when it was first announced.”
-Right now it seems that it will be the last to be released, even though there are abundant spoilers scattered throughout the other anime.
+The first two novels, Bakemonogatari volumes 1 and 2, were adapted into Bakemonogatari anime years ago, but the third novel, Kizumonogatari, had been postponed quite a number of times – on AniDB it boasts the development hell tag, which denotes “anime, the production or release of which has been pushed back, stalled or cancelled one or more times from when it was first announced.”
+In the end Parts I and II aired in 2016; Part III in January 2017.

-Meanwhile the fourth to eighth novels were encompassed in Nisemonogatari, Nekomonogatari (Kuro) and first ten episodes of Monogatari Series Second Season.
-Anime based on the ninth novel, Hanamonogatari, is supposedly in production for 2014 with no more specifics given as far as I know.
-Skipping past Hanamonogatari, the second half of Monogatari Series Second Season took care of three more novels, landing us in front of the thirteenth one, Tsukimonogatari.
-Tsukimonogatari is the first in Monogatari’s final set of volumes, counting 6 books with the fourth of those coming out this month.
-I would expect Shaft to complete the project, but I haven’t heard anything about that yet.
-Let me know if you do!
+The fourth to eighth novels were encompassed in Nisemonogatari, Nekomonogatari (Kuro) and first ten episodes of Monogatari Series Second Season.
+Anime based on the ninth novel, Hanamonogatari, aired in the summer of 2014.
+The second half of Monogatari Series Second Season took care of three more novels, landing us in front of the thirteenth one, Tsukimonogatari.

 This order was the most difficult to put together and I am still not absolutely confident that it is correct.
 You see, not even the novels abide by the timeline.
 Again, I have Baka-Tsuki’s volunteers to thank for a nice timeline of the chapters.
 From this timeline I derived the third column in my simple chart.
 If you want to follow this, take care when watching Monogatari Series Second Season, because its episodes are out of order…